Engrgit/ai-ride/README.md

 c) Use the inference api at https://github.com/Engrgit/Curacel-tasks/tree/main/car_detection_api for testing

-c) Test the Flask API by installing all the requirements

 d) Run the car detector API by installing dependencies in requirements.txt

 e) Run app.py to load the Flask web API